Spain’s Best Culinary Hotels for an Unforgettable Gourmet Getaway

 Muxgo, at Santa Catalina, a Royal Hideaway Hotel, Las Palmas de Gran Canaria (1 Michelin Star & Green Star)

-Muxgo stands out for its uncompromising commitment to sustainability.
-Also located within the Santa Catalina a Royal Hideaway Hotel (Las Palmas de Gran Canaria), the restaurant builds its cuisine around ingredients sourced almost entirely from the island, many grown on the chef Borja Marrero’s own farm in Tejeda.
+Muxgo is known for its unwavering commitment to sustainability.
+Also located in Santa Catalina, a Royal Hideaway Hotel (Las Palmas de Gran Canaria), the restaurant builds its cuisine around ingredients sourced almost entirely from the island, many grown on chef Borja Marrero’s farm in Tejeda.

 Awarded both a Michelin star and a prestigious Green Star, Muxgo champions circular economy principles and environmentally responsible practices.
-Dishes feature native ingredients such as local corn, prickly pear, seasonal fish, island shrimp, and artisan cheeses, offering a profound expression of Gran Canaria’s landscape and culinary heritage.
+The dishes feature native ingredients such as local corn, prickly pear, seasonal fish, island shrimp and artisan cheeses, offering a profound expression of Gran Canaria’s landscape and culinary heritage.

 Muxgo: sustainable gastronomy inside a luxury hotel